abirks/abirks.github.io/projects/synacor/synacor.md

 The calibration routing is called with arguments $r_0 = 4$ and $r_1 = 1$, and only $r_0$ is used to return a result.
 The routing must return a value of 6 to pass the value check that follows.
 Unfortunately, these arguments lead to too many levels of recursion to calculate easily.

 I tried looking into the Ackermann function, of which this seems to be a variant, but with no luck.
 Eventually I had to go and look for hints online.
 [Dmitry Panin's writeup](http://pankdm.github.io/synacor-challenge.html) had the answer.
-It turns out the above algorithm can be reduced algebraically.
-Here's my own derivation:
+It turns out the above algorithm can be reduced algebraically:

 $$
 \begin{aligned}